Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in WoW Menu r3.14
+- Better detection and auto accepting the Outdated Addons warning to load outdated addons.

 ## Changes in Sku r34.19
 - New feature: Ingame calendar under Core > Calendar.
 At the moment you can read calendar events and react to them.
 You can't create own events.
 I will add that in a later step.
 	- All calendar events are listed under Core > Calendar > Events.
 Each event has a tooltip with all details.
 If you can react (sign-up, decline, etc.) on an event then the events submenu has those options.